Trig Function Point Definitions

 Quick Instructions:

-• The above applet starts with the sine function active.
-Any of the six trigonometric functions can be activated by choosing the appropriate radio button at the top of the applet.
+• The above program starts with the sine function active.
+Any of the six trigonometric functions can be activated by choosing the appropriate radio button at the top of the program.

 • The upper right rectangular graph shows the graph of the currently active trig function.
 For example, when the sine function is active, this graph shows the sin(a) vs. a, where a represents the angle.
-Horizontally, this graph has a domain from 0 radians to 2pi radians with markers every pi/2 radians.
+Horizontally, this graph has a domain from 0 radians to 2pi radians (0 to 360 degrees) with markers every pi/2 radians (90 degrees).
 Vertically, the range of this graph runs from -2.0 to +2.0 for the sine and cosine functions, and it runs from -5.0 to +5.0 for the tangent, cotangent, secant and cosecant functions.
 Vertical marking occur every unit distance.

-• The lower right rectangular area shows the calculation for the currently active trig function at the current (x, y) point on the left graph.
+• The lower right area shows the calculation for the trig function at the angle defined by the (x, y) coordinates.

-• When the sine function radio button is selected, click somewhere on the left (x, y) graph.
+• With the sine function radio button is selected, click (or tap) somewhere on the left (x, y) graph.
 Notice:

 • The angle whose terminal side goes through this (x, y) point is drawn.
-Its value is presented in the upper right corner of this (x, y) graph.
+This angle is colored magenta.
+Its value is presented in the upper left corner of the (x, y) graph.

-• The upper right hand graph shows the current function, i. e., the sine function.
+• The upper right hand graph shows the current function - the sine function.
 The current input angle and the current output value for this function are presented.

-• In the lower right rectangle of the applet the value for the current trig function at the current angle is calculated using the the relevant quantities from the (x, y) graph.
+• In the lower right the value for the trig function at the current angle is calculated using the relevant quantities from the (x, y) graph.

 • All values are rounded to two decimal places.
 Certainly more precise values for the trig functions are available elsewhere.
-This applet, though, is not meant to be a calculator.
-It is meant to demonstrate the interrelationships of several trigonometric concepts.
+This program, though, is not meant to be a calculator.
+It is meant to demonstrate the relationships among several trigonometric concepts.

 • Try different (x, y) positions and different trig functions.